-A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
-In the event that the general biosecurity duty is not discharged, Council may: - Charge a reinspection fee - Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences - Enter the property, perform weed direction works, and recoup all costs and expenses incurred.
-REVIEW DATE When required CONTACT DETAILS
+- (2) Land managers must prevent spread from their land. - (3) Land managers must notify Council if the plant is found on the land. - (4) The plant must not be grown, propagated or distributed.
+ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.